-- Every licensed or certified appraiser, appraisal trainee, applicant for licensure or certification, or appraiser in training is required to maintain and have available, for reference, the Uniform Standards of Professional Appraisal Practice published by The Appraisal Foundation.
+(4) Every licensed or certified appraiser, appraisal trainee, applicant for licensure or certification, or appraiser in training is required to maintain and have available, for reference, a copy of the USPAP.

 264 CMR 11.00: M.G.L. c.
 13, § 92; c.
 112, §§ 173 through 195.